VGorski/OpenSourceProject/README.txt

 Date: 12 / 19 / 21
 CSC375 Open - Source Project

-Special thanks to the creator of the Kade Engine which makes Friday Night Funkin easier to mod and run the more smoothly than the original
+Special thanks to the creator of the Kade Engine which makes Friday Night Funkin easier to mod and run more smoothly than the original.
+You can find the repository here: https://github.com/KadeDev/Kade-Engine.

 There weren't that many files I had to modify to put the mod in, but here is the list of the files I did
 modify: